 Do Consumers Really Read Online Reviews?

-Way back before the internet, it was a lot easier for companies to produce and sell inferior products.
+Before the internet, it was much easier for companies to produce and sell inferior products.

-That’s because a few decades ago, companies controlled all the communication about whatever they were selling.
-They could advertise on television or in magazines to reach a wide audience.
+That’s because companies controlled all the communication about whatever they were selling a few decades ago.
+They could advertise on television or in magazines to reach a broad audience.

 But that same audience couldn’t speak up about their experience with a product outside a company’s support team.

 If someone didn’t like your product 30 years ago, they could tell their friends and family.
-But beyond that, customers couldn’t share their thoughts about your product to a wider audience than their personal network.
+But beyond that, customers couldn’t share their thoughts about your product with a wider audience than their network.